johnlumley/jwiXML/QT4Grammars/README.md

 ### Ambiguities
-The grammars, lacking a tokenizer and the ability to look-ahead without consumption, retain a few ambiguities that are inherent in the basic EBNF grammars (i.e. without notes)
+The grammars, lacking a tokenizer and the ability to look-ahead without consumption, retain a few ambiguities that are inherent in the basic EBNF grammars (i.e. without the explanatory notes and tokenization strategy)

 - Function signatures with trailing occurrence indicators `fn(){..} as a?`
 - Ambiguity from `/*/`, where the `*` can be a wildcard or a multiplication